 Skills & Experience

 - NMC Registered Nurse

 - Post registration qualification in Cancer/ Chemotherapy Nursing

 - Recognised teaching, assessing, mentoring qualification

-- Minimum of 3 years contemporaneous experience within Cancer specialty with significant experience in the outpatient treatment setting
+- Contemporaneous experience within Cancer specialty with significant experience in the outpatient treatment setting

 - Evidence of continuing professional development

 - Diploma or degree level study (or equivalent)

 About The Individual

 At HCA UK we recognise and value everyone as unique and individual; treat people with kindness and compassion; act with absolute honesty, integrity, and fairness and trust and treat one another as valued members of the HCA UK family.
 As someone looking to join our family, you will demonstrate these key values.